Florida International University Scholarships & Aid Guide

 How accurate are these estimates?

-They reflect the 2025–26 official rates published by the Florida Board of Governors and FIU’s OneStop office.
+They reflect the current 2025–26 official rates published by the Florida Board of Governors and FIU’s OneStop office.
 Costs can vary slightly depending on housing type, meal plan, or number of credits taken.

 What’s the difference between total cost and net price?